More Vietnamese fear relatives are among 39 dead in truck

 “I’m so sorry mom and dad….My journey abroad doesn’t succeed,” she wrote.
 “Mom, I love you and dad very much.
 I’m dying because I can’t breathe ….
 Mom, I’m so sorry.”

 China said it could not yet confirm the victims’ nationalities or identities.
+There was speculation circulating online in Vietnam that the victims may have been traveling on false Chinese passports.

 “The police said that they were urgently carrying out the verification work and the identities of the victims cannot be confirmed at present,” said Tong Xuejun, a Chinese consular official in London.